Declan McKenna

 Declan Benedict McKenna (born 24 December 1998) is an English singer-songwriter.
 He initially gained recognition for winning the Glastonbury Festival's Emerging Talent Competition in 2015.
 McKenna self-released the song "Brazil", a protest song criticising FIFA and the 2014 FIFA World Cup held in Brazil, as his debut single in December 2015.
 The song reached number one on Sirius XM Radio's Alt Nation Alt 18 Countdown for 23 January 2016 and held that spot for three weeks.
 The song also reached number 16 on the U.S. Billboard Alternative Songs chart.
 He released his debut studio album, What Do You Think About the Car?, in 2017.
 McKenna released his second studio album, Zeros, in September 2020, after multiple delays due to the COVID-19 pandemic.
 He released his third album, What Happened to the Beach?, in February 2024.

 Early life

-Declan Benedict McKenna was born on 24 December 1998 in Enfield, Greater London, and grew up in Cheshunt, Hertfordshire.
-He attended St Mary's Church of England High School in Cheshunt.

-McKenna is the youngest of six siblings in a musically inclined household.
-He has mentioned that being the youngest gets any cockiness "bullied out of you from a young age," leaving "no room for ego."His family environment fostered his early interest in music.

-His mother was a teacher, and his father worked as a milkman.
-McKenna is of English and Irish descent, with grandparents from County Cavan and County Cork.
-Though he no longer considers himself religious, he was raised Catholic.

-In the summer of 2015, McKenna began taking his GCSE exams.
-He later enrolled in A-level courses in English Literature, Philosophy and Ethics, and Sociology but left after a few months to focus on his burgeoning music career.
+Declan McKenna was born in Enfield, Greater London, on 24 December 1998 and grew up in Cheshunt, Hertfordshire, where he attended St Mary's Church of England High School.
+His mother was a teacher while his father worked as a milkman and in local politics.
+He is primarily of English and Irish descent and, though he no longer considers himself to be religious, he was raised Catholic.
+He began taking his GCSE exams in the summer of 2015.
+He later studied for his A-levels in English Literature, Philosophy and Ethics, and Sociology, but stopped after a few months after his music career began to consume too much of his time.